Hariomyadav-py/Tressure-Matrix/README.md

 # Tressure-Matrix
-This is my First Repository.
+This is my Frst Repository.
 <br>
 Author - Hariom Yadav.